PyO3/maturin/Readme.md

             Do not strip the library for minimum file size

         --skip-auditwheel
-            [deprecated, use --manylinux instead] Don't check for manylinux compliance
+            Don't check for manylinux compliance

     -V, --version
             Prints version information

 OPTIONS:
+    -m, --manifest-path <PATH>
+            The path to the Cargo.toml [default: Cargo.toml]

+        --target <TRIPLE>
+            The --target option for cargo

     -b, --bindings <bindings>
             Which kind of bindings to use.
 Possible values are pyo3, rust-cpython, cffi and bin